openvcloud/0-templates/templates/account/README.md

 ## Description

-This template is responsible for creating an account on any openVCloud environment.
+This template is responsible for creating an account on a openVCloud environment.

 ## Schema